LanceAnlan/CoSMIC-covertness-oriented-semantic-ISAC-framework/README.md

   <a href="#citation">Citation</a>
 </p>

-Official implementation of the paper **“Hiding Semantics in ISAC: Covert Communication over Dual-Functional Waveforms with Rectified Flow Assisted Recovery”**.
+Official implementation of the paper **“Covert Semantic Transmission in ISAC: Dual-Functional Waveform Design and Rectified Flow-Assisted Recovery”**.

 ---